Coverture

-After the rise of the women's rights movement in the mid-19th century, coverture was increasingly criticised as oppressive, hindering women from exercising ordinary property rights and entering professions.
+After the rise of the women's rights movement in the mid-19th century, coverture came under increasing criticism as oppressive and as hindering women from exercising ordinary property rights or entering professions.
 Coverture was first substantially modified by late-19th-century Married Women's Property Acts passed in various common-law jurisdictions, and was weakened and eventually eliminated by later reforms.
 Certain aspects of coverture (mainly concerned with preventing a wife from unilaterally incurring major financial obligations for which her husband would be liable) survived as late as the 1960s in some states of the United States.

 Principle

 Under traditional English common law, an adult unmarried woman was considered to have the legal status of feme sole, while a married woman had the status of feme covert.
 These terms are English spellings of medieval Anglo-Norman phrases (the modern standard French spellings would be femme seule "single woman" and femme couverte, literally "covered woman").

 The principle of coverture was described in William Blackstone's Commentaries on the Laws of England in the late 18th century:

 A feme sole had the right to own property and make contracts in her own name, while a feme covert was not recognized as having legal rights and obligations distinct from those of her husband in most respects.
 Instead, through marriage a woman's existence was incorporated into that of her husband, so that she had very few recognized individual rights of her own.
 As expressed in Hugo Black's dissent in United States v.
 Yazell, "This rule [coverture] has worked out in reality to mean that though the husband and wife are one, the one is the husband."
 A married woman could not own property, sign legal documents or enter into a contract, obtain an education against her husband's wishes, or keep a salary for herself.
 If a wife was permitted to work, under the laws of coverture, she was required to relinquish her wages to her husband.
 On the other hand, a feme couvert could not be sued or sue in her own name.
 In certain cases, a wife did not have individual legal liability for her misdeeds since it was legally assumed that she was acting under the orders of her husband, and generally a husband and a wife were not allowed to testify either for or against each other.

 A queen of England, whether she was a queen consort or a queen regnant, was generally exempted from the legal requirements of coverture, as understood by Blackstone.